Abondant

 Abondant (/fr/) is a commune in the Eure-et-Loir department in northern France.

 History

 It is located 10 km north east of Dreux on the D147 road.
-The l'Avre aqueduct passes to the north of the commune.
+The Avre aqueduct passes to the north of the commune.
 The Château d'Abondant dates from the reign of Louis XIII and is now a care home.
 It was previously owned by banker Henry Herman Harjes, Baron Jules de Koenigswarter and his wife, the former Pannonica Rothschild.